dsync89/neokobe-retro-japanese-computer-collection-set-ahk-gen-toolkit/README.md

 # NeoKobe NEC PC-98 AHK Gen Toolkit

-This set consolidates the NeoKobe NEC PC-98 games from [archive.org](https://archive.org/details/NeoKobe-NecPc-98012017-11-17), reorganizing them to follow a more universally accepted folder structure for ease of access and usage.
+This toolkit generate a one-click AHK files to run Neo Kobe NEC PC-9801 games from [archive.org](https://archive.org/details/NeoKobe-NecPc-98012017-11-17).
+It is recommended to consolidate the Neo Kobe set using the DAT that I created in `dat\1g1r\` using your favorite rom manager like RomUltra (my personal favorite), RomCenter, or clrmamepro among the others.

 ## Motivation

 The [Neo Kobe - NEC PC-9801 (2017-11-17) set](https://archive.org/details/NeoKobe-NecPc-98012017-11-17) structured games by Publisher as the primary folder level, followed by the Game Title.
-However, most frontends prefer a System > Game Title hierarchy.
-These scripts aim to transform these sets into such an organization.
+However, most frontends prefer a **Platform > Game Title** hierarchy which can be easily achieved using the DAT file that I created and let your RomManager to do the job.

-Additionally, the absence of a DAT file for this Neo Kobe PC-98 set prompted the development of these scripts.
-As each game title might possess various boot sources (FD, HD, CD), the scripts handle extraction and organization accordingly.
-Refer to [How the media type is decided for each game title](#how-the-media-type-is-decided-for-each-game-title) for detailed insights.
+Many multi-disks game, or even multi-media types games require a certain type of boot media or boot order to setup in the emulator to properly boot.
+This makes it a pain when you are trying to pick a random game from such a huge library collection.

-Furthermore, for convenient gameplay without relying on frontends like Launchbox or RocketLauncher to pass command line arguments, the scripts generate AHK files per game title.
-This allows for easy double-click execution while managing necessary boot media types per game title.
-Explore [How the boot media type is decided for the game](#how-the-media-type-is-decided-for-each-game-title) for specifics.
+The ideal way to run this game is then to have a one-click way to run.
+As such, I've written scripts here that generate AHK (v2) files per game title which will lookup the right media type and boot order to launch for each game.
+Read [How the boot media type is decided for the game](#how-the-media-type-is-decided-for-each-game-title) for more details.

+Not only that these AHK files can be running independently of any frontend or launcher, you can even import them to your favorite frontends like Launchbox or RocketLauncher.
+Just set the emulator to AHK v2 launcher!

 ## Quick Setup

 1. Extract downloaded zip files from [Neo Kobe - NEC PC-9801 (2017-11-17) set](https://archive.org/details/NeoKobe-NecPc-98012017-11-17) while preserving the folder structure. **DO NOT FLATTEN THE FOLDER STRUCTURE!**

-2. Modify `config.json` to specify paths for:
+2. Organize the extracted sets using RomManager so that the folder is in **Game Title** tree hierarchy, instead of per publisher.
+Use the DAT from `dat/1g1r` to create a 1G1R Set.

+3. Modify the `rom_dir` field in `config.json`:
 ```
 {
-    "rom_dir": "s:\\_nec pc-98",  <== Where you extract the NeoKobe PC-98 set, the first level folders should be the Publisher name.
-    "extracted_fd_rom_dir": "s:\\_nec pc-98_out2\\FD",  <== Where you want to store the extracted FD game titles
-    "extracted_hd_rom_dir": "s:\\_nec pc-98_out2\\HD",  <== Where you want to store the extracted HD game titles
-    "extracted_cd_rom_dir": "s:\\_nec pc-98_out2\\CD",  <== Where you want to store the extracted CD game titles
-    "emuPath": "C:\\Users\\Gary\\Downloads\\np21w-0.86-rev91\\np21w-0.86-rev91\\bin\\np21w.exe",  <== The location of your np21w emulator>
-    "gamedb_cd_overwrite_file": "gamedb\\gamedb_cd_overwrite.txt",
-    "gamedb_hd_overwrite_file": "gamedb\\gamedb_hd_overwrite.txt",
-    "gamedb_fd_overwrite_file": "gamedb\\gamedb_fd_overwrite.txt"
+    "rom_dir": "s:\\roms-1g1r\\neokobe-dsync-nec-pc-9801-fd+hd+cd",
+    "gamedb_overwrite_file": "gamedb\\gamedb_overwrite.txt"
 }
 ```

-Run the following Python scripts in the following order:
-1. `extract_files.py`: Extract each game titles to a base folder for a media type `[CD, HD, FD]`.
-Each media type folder only contains a single level game title folder.
-2. `consolidate_folders.py`: Strip `[FD]` and `[HD]` suffix for `FD` and `HD` media.
-For `CD` media type, several folders are merged and moved to a single game title, especially for game title that have different folder such as `[CD floppy], [CD]`
+4. Run `runall.bat`.

+The batch script will call the following python scripts:

-3. `gen_gamedb.py`: Generate a `.gamedb.txt` file which contains all the boot source media types.
+1. `gen_gamedb.py`: Generate a `.gamedb.txt` file which contains all the boot source media types for each game titles.
-4. `gen_gamedb_with_overrides.py`: Override `.gamedb.txt` with user specific entry in `gamedb/gamedb_<media_type>_overwrite.txt`
+2. `gen_gamedb_with_overrides.py`: Override `.gamedb.txt` with the entry in `gamedb/gamedb_overwrite.txt` to override the default boot order.
-5. `gen_ahk_files.py`: Generate AHK files for each game to run it.
+3. `gen_ahk_files.py`: Generate AHK files for each game to run it.
-6. `add_keymapper_to_ahk.py`: Applying global keymap from `keymapping\<media_type>\global.ahk` and game specific keymap from the same folder to each game AHK script generated by `gen_ahk_files.py`.
+4. `add_keymapper_to_ahk.py`: Apply global keymap from `keymapping\<media_type>\global.ahk` and game specific keymap from the same folder to each game AHK script generated by `gen_ahk_files.py`.

+---

 # Features

-1. List and group all games by Game Title and Media Type.
-2. Extract games in the folder hierarchy of `[Media Type] > [Game Title]`.
-There are three folders based on Media Type: [FD, HD, or CD].
-You can decide on the location for these media type folders.
-3. AHK file per game title allowing you to double click and execute the game directly, without having to use any front end such as LaunchBox or RocketLauncher.
-You can also easily integrate these AHK files to LB by simply importing the .ahk files, then configure them to launch these fles using AutoHotKey program.
+1. AHK file for each game title that you can simply double click to play the game, without having to use any front end such as LaunchBox or RocketLauncher.
+You can also easily integrate these AHK files to LB by simply importing the .ahk files, then configure them to launch these files using AutoHotKey program.
-4. User defined keybindings per game to the game AHK files
+2. User defined keybindings per game to the game AHK files

 There exist other method that only has a single AHK file which will use the rom file as input, such as [this](https://gist.github.com/bitgamma/acb3001732ba722feb4bc0539941e133) AHK script written by a LaunchBox forum member @xiron [here](https://forums.launchbox-app.com/topic/69356-neko-project-21w-integration-made-easy/) .
 But I still decided to generate AHK files individually for each game title to make it easier to use, and to decouple with other front end launcher.

+---

 # FAQ